mk12/sicp/notes/lecture.md

 - Problem: Find the second prime between 10,000 and 1,000,000.
 - Stream solution: enumerate 10,000 to 1,000,000 → filter `prime?` → take 2nd.
 - This is ridiculously inefficient.
 Our earlier programs (before streams) were ugly because they mixed all the operations up, but because of this they were efficient.
-- But we can have our cake and eat it to!
+- But we can have our cake and eat it too!
 We can make it just as efficient.
 - The key to this is that streams are _not_ lists.

 ### Implementing streams